MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.DispScreenRes.md

 ---

-# VisWebPageSettings.DispScreenRes Property (Visio Save As Web)
+# VisWebPageSettings.DispScreenRes property (Visio Save As Web)

 Specifies the screen resolution for your webpage.
 Read/write.